katholt/reddog-nf/README.md

 ## TODO
+* Only create phylogeny with two or more passing isolates
+* Optional on nextflow fail/incomplete send email
+* Validate format for first n readsets
+    - don't check all - too intensive
+    - use python/biopython
+    - not a stage, script from pipeline
+* Rename 'core' alleles to something else
+    - alleles aren't really core; they have at least n% known sites and >=1 isolate with a SNP
+* Write more logic to catch when user does not have run_info created in output dir
+    - otherwise issues occur when evaluating output_dir_files != ['run_info']
+    - should remove 'run_info' from output_dir_files and look at size
+    - this might still cause issues if users rename 'run_info' to something else
+* Testing, generate reads with errors in them
+    - Input list to later compare to
+    - Fail isolates, outgroups
+        - simulate n reads and add n random or nnnn reads
+    - Multiple replicons
+    - ART?
+* Validate reference
 * Optional stage to subsample reads to a specified level
+    - warn user if read sets are great than a specific size
+    - we could even subsample to target shortq i.e. reduce input size to mapping within 30mins
 * Coding consequences currently only examines each SNP individually
     - report coding result when multiple SNPs are in one codon
     - this probably should replace looking at SNPs individually